Community Events and Covid-19: do recently held events increase community resilience to crises?

 1. Increased social connectedness within the community

-In the excellent book, ‘Social Butterflies: Reclaiming the Power of Social Networks’ by Michael Sanders and Susannah Hume, the concept of similarity between citizens is put in terms of ‘social distance’.
+In the excellent book, ‘Social Butterflies: Reclaiming the Power of Social Networks’ by Michael Sanders and Susannah Hume, the concept of similarity between citizens is described in terms of ‘social distance’.
 People self-assign themselves and others into ‘social identity groups’ and the smaller the perceived social distance between the groups, the more compassionate, generous, appreciative and co-operative the interactions are between them.

 So, the science describes how community events can increase social connectedness (i.e. reduce social distance), and separately how increased social connectedness leads to more socially desirable interactions.
-But what it does not yet specifically draw a link between is the social connectedness arising from community events and community resilience in the face of crises.
+But what it does not specifically draw a link between is the social connectedness arising from community events and community resilience in the face of crises.

 We may naturally expect that if people feel a greater sense of identity and belonging in their local community as a result of a recently held community event, that they may also be more compassionate towards and more willing to help fellow members that have been particularly hard-hit by a crisis.
 Higher levels of perceived connectedness may increase willingness to ‘band together’ in the face of a common foe, rather than to retreat away into individualised struggles.
-This sentiment is echoed in the aforementioned book which quotes:

 2. The creation of ‘soft’ social infrastructure